CDANs: Temporal Causal Discovery from Autocorrelated and Non-Stationary Time Series Data: Experiments

 \subsubsection{Synthetic Dataset}

-We illustrate the performance of our proposed approach on a number of synthetic datasets consisting of 4, 6, and 8 variables with lag periods of 2, 4, 6, and 8.
-4 variable models with lag 2 have 1 changing module, 1 contemporaneous edge, and 2 autocorrelated and 2 lagged edges.
-We describe the data generation in Appendix \ref{TnG} and present the associated causal graph for 4 variables with lag 2 in \figureref{fig:comparison}(a).
+We demonstrate the performance of our proposed approach on a variety of synthetic datasets consisting of 4, 6, and 8 variables with lag periods of 2, 4, 6, and 8.
+The data generation process is described in Appendix \ref{TnG}.
+For ease of understanding, we present the associated causal graph for 4 variables with lag 2 in \figureref{fig:comparison} (True Causal Graph).
+The 4-variable models with lag 2 have 1 changing module, 1 contemporaneous edge, 2 autocorrelated edges, and 2 lagged edges.
 The data generating process of $i^{th}$ variable at time $t$ with maximum lag $\tau_{\max }$ can be mathematically described as,

-where $a_{i}$, $b_{i}$, and $c_{i}$ are coefficient parameters, for autocorrelated variables \(i=j=k=l\), for other lagged relations \( i \neq \ j\neq \ k\neq \ l \).
-Changing modules have time dependency as an additional component.
+for \(i \in \{1, \dots, N\}\) where $f_i(x)$ is the non-linear functional dependency; $a_{i}$, $b_{i}$, $c_{i}$ and $d_{i}$ are coefficient parameters, for autocorrelated variables \(i=j=k=l\), for other lagged relations \( i \neq \ j\neq \ k\neq \ l \).
+Only changing modules have time dependency as an additional component $d_i.f({t})$ where $f(t)$ is a sine or cosine function of time.
 We define changing modules as a sine or cosine function of time.
 Doing this ensures both non-linearity and time dependency of the changing modules.
-Data generation procedure is discussed in detail at Appendix \ref{TnG}.
+The data generation process, including the criteria used for creating the multivariate time series models, is available in Appendix \ref{TS}.